Logical limit laws for minor-closed classes of graphs

 \begin{lemma} With $G$ the exponential generating function of labelled planar graphs, and $\rho$ its radius of convergence,

 \end{lemma}

 Our proof of Theorem~\ref{thm:planarclosure} depends in a delicate way on the numerical values of $\rho$ and $G(\rho)$.
-For example, one can choose approximations of $\rho$ and $1/G(\rho)$ that agree with Lemma~\ref{lem:approx} in the first five digits, but differ in the sixth, and that will result in a different number of intervals in Theorem~\ref{thm:planarclosure}.
+For example, one can choose approximations of $\rho$ and $1/G(\rho)$ that agree with Lemma~\ref{lem:approx} in the first five digits, but differ in the sixth, and that if plugged into the expressions~\eqref{eq:planarpkdef} would result in a different conclusion for Lemma~\ref{lem:planarplanar} below.
+This would then suggest a different number of intervals in the statement Theorem~\ref{thm:planarclosureprime}.
 The approximations in Lemma~\ref{lem:approx} can be computed easily using a computer algebra package.
 For completeness we provide a proof that can be checked by hand, in a supporting document~\cite{support}.

 Getting back to the current proof, let us first observe that, now that we know $\rho < 1/24$, it is indeed true that $p_1 \geq \dots \geq p_{19}$ and that for $i > 19$ we have $p_i \leq \frac{\rho^5}{G(\rho)} < \frac{\rho^4}{24 G(\rho)} = p_{19}$, as $G_i$ must have at least five vertices.
 Thus $G_1, \dots, G_{19}$ are indeed the first nineteen unlabelled planar graphs, when the unlabelled planar graphs are ordered by non-increasing value of $\Pee( R = G_i )$.